Posted: 05/05/11 | May 5th, 2011

 This is a guest post by Ayngelina of Bacon is Magic.
-She will be writing a series of articles on traveling as a solo female in your 30s.
+She will be writing a series of articles on traveling as a solo female in your thirties.

 I had a textbook childhood.
 I went to university, graduated with a degree, worked hard, and eventually landed a great job as an account director at an ad agency.
-It paid well, I wore jeans to work, practiced yoga at lunch, and went for pints with co-workers after hours.
+It paid well, and I wore jeans to work, practiced yoga at lunch, and went for pints with coworkers after hours.

 But I wasn’t happy.
 The problem was I wasn’t unhappy either.

 This was what life was supposed to be about, right?
-Work hard to score the great job, money to afford the trendiest clothes and dine in the best restaurants?
-I chased after that in my 20s but once I hit my 30s, I realized that none of it made me happy.
+Work hard to score a great job and money to afford the trendiest clothes and best restaurants?
+I chased after that in my twenties, but once I hit my thirties, I realized that none of it made me happy.

-After ten years of working, that dream was neatly tucked away in the cabinet of things I wanted to do but was too afraid to do.
+After ten years of working, that dream was neatly tucked away in the cabinet of things I wanted to do but was too afraid to.
 I had lots of excuses: I didn’t make enough money, I didn’t have enough in retirement, I wasn’t where I wanted to be in my career.
-None of those were true but they helped me legitimize not traveling.
+None of those were true, but they helped me legitimize not traveling.
 But I promised myself I would someday.

 When I fantasized about this one last great adventure, I thought it would be with someone else.
-I tried to beg, cajole, bully my then-boyfriend into coming but it wasn’t his dream and I was too scared to go alone.
+I tried to beg, cajole, and bully my then-boyfriend into coming, but it wasn’t his dream and I was too scared to go alone.

-However, one lazy Sunday afternoon I was watching a movie with the boyfriend asleep on the couch.
-I looked around and thought:
+But one lazy Sunday afternoon as I was watching a movie with the boyfriend asleep on the couch, I looked around and thought:

 Is this all there is?
 Is this my life?
 Is my dream to travel over?